mit-pdos/sigmaos/cpython3.11/Doc/library/os.rst

    Exit code that means the command was used incorrectly, such as when the wrong number of arguments are given.

-   .. availability:: Unix, not WASI.
+   .. availability:: Unix, not Emscripten, not WASI.

 .. data:: EX_DATAERR

    Exit code that means the input data was incorrect.

-   .. availability:: Unix, not WASI.
+   .. availability:: Unix, not Emscripten, not WASI.

 .. data:: EX_NOINPUT

    Exit code that means an input file did not exist or was not readable.

-   .. availability:: Unix, not WASI.
+   .. availability:: Unix, not Emscripten, not WASI.

 .. data:: EX_NOUSER

    Exit code that means a specified user did not exist.

-   .. availability:: Unix, not WASI.
+   .. availability:: Unix, not Emscripten, not WASI.

 .. data:: EX_NOHOST

    Exit code that means a specified host did not exist.

-   .. availability:: Unix, not WASI.
+   .. availability:: Unix, not Emscripten, not WASI.

 .. data:: EX_UNAVAILABLE

    Exit code that means that a required service is unavailable.

-   .. availability:: Unix, not WASI.
+   .. availability:: Unix, not Emscripten, not WASI.

 .. data:: EX_SOFTWARE

    Exit code that means an internal software error was detected.

-   .. availability:: Unix, not WASI.
+   .. availability:: Unix, not Emscripten, not WASI.

 .. data:: EX_OSERR